- Reference Number: HEY-390/2020

-Surgery for pelvic mass is performed either because following the results of investigations (e.g. scans) or discussion with your doctor, it has been decided you should have a laparotomy.
-This involves cutting the abdomen open, starting at the top of the pubic hairline and going up to and sometimes beyond, the belly button in an up and down cut.
+Surgery for pelvic mass is performed following the results of investigations (e.g. scans) or a discussion with your consultant.
+This type of operation is called a laparotomy.
+This involves cutting the abdomen, starting at the top of the pubic hairline and going up to and sometimes beyond the belly button in an up and down cut.

 Why do I need surgery for pelvic mass?

 The extent of the surgery depends on how concerned the doctor is about the risk of cancer and on how much the cancer, if present, has spread.
-If cancer is found, as much of the tumour as possible is removed.
-In some cases it is only possible to remove a small amount of the cancer.
+If cancer is found, as much of the tumour as possible is removed, in some cases it is only possible to remove a small amount.

-The operation depends on what we find.
-Usually it will involve removal of both ovaries and tubes and removal of the womb (hysterectomy).
+The operation depends on what is found.
+Usually it will involve removal of both ovaries and fallopian tubes and womb (hysterectomy).
 Often we also remove the omentum – this is a pad of fat that is attached to part of the large intestine, and is a common place for cancer to spread to.

 This type of cancer may sometimes require bowel surgery.
 The doctor may have to form a stoma by bringing part of the intestine out onto the surface of the abdomen to allow you to have your bowels open into a bag.
 Although most patients do not require this extra type of surgery, your individual risk will be discussed with you by your consultant.

 All operations requiring a general anaesthetic carry with them a small chance of complication.
 Every care is taken to keep the risks as low as possible.

 Infection – The risk of post operative infections is reduced by giving “preventative” antibiotics around the time of surgery, but can still sometimes occur in the pelvis, bladder, chest or in the wound.
 Infections are usually easily treated with antibiotics.
 Occasionally an abscess may form (this is a collection of pus) which may require surgical drainage under anaesthetic.